 Good Shepherd Food Bank Announces New Board Members

-Reifschneider and Rogers join the following additional members on the board of directors for Good Shepherd Food Bank:
+Ndayininahaze and Rush join the following additional members on Good Shepherd Food Bank’s board of directors: